 When Content ID finds a match, it applies a Content ID claim to the matching video.
 A Content ID claim results in one of the following actions, depending on the copyright owner's Content ID settings:

 - Monetises the video by running ads against it and sometimes sharing revenue with the uploader

 - Tracks the video's viewership statistics

 Bear in mind that any of these actions can be geography-specific.
 For example, a video can be monetised in one country/region and blocked or tracked in a different country/region.

-YouTube only grants Content ID to content owners who meet specific criteria.
-To be approved, content owners must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube user community.
+YouTube only grants Content ID to copyright owners who meet specific criteria.
+To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded to YouTube.

 YouTube also sets explicit guidelines on how to use Content ID.
-We monitor Content ID use and disputes on an ongoing basis to ensure these guidelines are followed.
-Content owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.
+We monitor Content ID use and disputes on an ongoing basis to make sure that these guidelines are followed.
+Copyright owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.